Little Ephraim Robin John and Ancona Robin John: Court case in England

 Through Thomas Jones, the Robin Johns petitioned for their freedom.
 Jones used the 1772 ruling on the James Somersett case, attempting to use Habeas Corpus to free the Robin Johns.
 A judge ruled that the Robin Johns were free and could not be returned to America to be sold again.
 After being declared free, the two men traveled back to Calabar.

 Later life and legacy

 While in Bristol the Robin Johns interacted with Charles and John Wesley, and converted to Methodism.
 Oral tradition relates that they were responsible for the spread of Christianity in Calabar after their return in 1794.

-Some evidence suggests that Ephraim engaged in the slave trade after returning to Calabur; he had previously suggested to Charles Wesley that he saw little alternative if he was to repay Thomas Jones for his help.
+Some evidence suggests that Ephraim engaged in the slave trade after returning to Calabar; he had previously suggested to Charles Wesley that he saw little alternative if he was to repay Thomas Jones for his help.

 The Robin Johns' association with John Wesley is thought to have influenced his attack on the institution of slavery in his pamphlet Thoughts upon Slavery (1774).